shunlinshen/shunlinshen.github.io/_pages/about.md

 ---
 My name is Shunlin Shen.
 I am now an assistant professor at School of Mathematical Sciences, University of Science and Technology of China.
 Before joining USTC, I was a Boya Postdoctoral Fellow at Peking University.
 I received my Ph.D. in Mathematics from Peking University in June 2022.

-Research interests: Analysis, Paritial Differential Equations, Mathematical Physics.
+Research interests: Analysis, Partial Differential Equations, Mathematical Physics.

 Related topics: